Are you struggling to get new subscribers? I have a solution for you: build your list on Medium.

-A lot of beginning bloggers are using it to jump-start their traffic and quickly build their email lists.
+A lot of beginning bloggers are using Medium to jump-start their traffic and quickly build their email lists.

-This article shows you how to build your list on Medium.
+This article shows you how to do it.

-But won't I get hit by Google with a ‘Duplicate Content’ penalty?
+But you might be wondering if you’ll get hit by Google with a ‘Duplicate Content’ penalty?

 When you use the Medium WordPress plugin to cross-post to Medium, the plugin automatically tags the original source of the article (i.e. the original post on your website) with the canonical link.